barnesgroupICL/Driftfusion/README.md

 Please see the [wiki](https://github.com/barnesgroupICL/Driftfusion/wiki) and the headers of the .m files for complete documentation.

 ## Info
-Authors: Phil Calado, Piers RF Barnes, Ilario Gelmetti, Mohammed Azzouzi, Ben Hilman Imperial College London, 2019
+Authors: Phil Calado, Piers RF Barnes, Ilario Gelmetti, Mohammed Azzouzi, Benjamin Hilton Imperial College London, 2019

 If you use Driftfusion please let us know by emailing: